-DESCRIPTION: From the upper put-in, the Upper Middle Fork provides a brief warm up till Clearwater Creek comes in on the right.
-From Clearwater Creek to the diversion dam, the Upper Middle is almost one continuous rapid.
+From the upper put-in, the Upper Middle Fork provides a brief warm up until Clearwater Creek comes in on the right.
+From Clearwater Creek to the former diversion dam site and the entrance to the gorge, the Upper Middle is almost one continuous rapid.
 Two or three times, the rapids culminate in class V moves, but everything in between is constant class IV to IV+.
 When the water is high, this section gets considerably harder.
-If you don't know when the dam is coming, be extra cautious.
-The dam is run depending on whether or not the city is diverting and depending on flows, but there are parts of the dam you don't want to get sucked over regardless of conditions.
-If the dam is not to your liking, portage on the left.

-Once you've left the eddy below the dam, you'll be committed to the gorge.
+The entrance to the gorge is at the former site of the Middle Fork Nooksack Dam where a bridge crosses teh river.
 The Gorge is actually a notch easier than the upper middle, but the two hundred foot vertical walls are going to make it a little more intimidating.
 The first rapid below the bridge is Ice Box Paradise.
 This is the obvious rapid seen from the bridge with the hole on the right next to an undercut grotto.
 It doesn't look like much from the bridge, but don't worry, it'll be bigger from the seat of your boat.
 At higher water a sneak route cleans up on the left.
 The next drop is Leap of Faith.
 This is just around the corner from what can be seen from the bridge.
 At Leap of Faith the gorge walls come down to about ten feet apart as the whole river drops down a chute into the netherworld.
 Luckily the rapid is easily run center right, but for first timers this can be a scary experience.
 A few more fun ledges in the heart of the gorge lead to Hawaii Five-0.
 Scout and run Hawaii Five-O on the right.
-It's my favorite on the trip!
+It's a highlight for many.
 The next major rapid is S-Turn.
 This is marked by a landslide coming in from the right.
-I'm not going to describe it since the rapid changes so much, but scout on the right.
-The latest rendition of S-Turn has been the hardest yet.
+The rapid changes from year to year so be sure to scout on the right.
 One more ledge after S-Turn is the last rapid in the Gorge, Super Boof.
-Super Boof used to be a fun straight forward boof down the center slot, but an old growth fir that fell in from the right cliff gives the rapid some serious consequence.
-Luckily a fixed line coming in from the cliff on the right gives the option of a scout and or portage.
+If it's clean, Super Boof is a fun straight forward boof down the center slot.
+An old-growth fir that fell in from the right cliff a few years ago created serious consequences.
+A fixed line coming in from the cliff on the right has provided the option of a scout and or portage.

 After Super Boof, the gorge opens up and the rapids get easier, except for Cheese Grater.
-A surprise rapid that comes when the river makes a turn to the left.
-At low water I usually walk this one on the left, because a missed line on the right and you're going to lose some skin.
+This is a surprise rapid that comes when the river makes a turn to the left.
+At low water walking it on the left is a standard option because a missed line on the right means you're going to lose some skin.

 For another nearby run check out Clearwater Creek.